mdgriffith/elm-style-animation/README.md

 ```

-> Alternatively, we also have the option of defining a _duration_, a _delay_, and an _easing function_.
+> Alternatively, we also have the option of defining a _duration_, and an _easing function_.
 I've generally found that springs are a more natural way for animating user interfaces, but I believe there are some cases where easing and duration could be preferable.
 Here's how it's done.

  ```elm
        UI.animate